openshift/origin/examples/sample-app/README.md

 - - -

 **NOTE:** You do not need to do this is you are using [Vagrant](https://vagrantup.com/) to work with OpenShift (see the [Vagrantfile](https://github.com/openshift/origin/blob/master/Vagrantfile) for more info).
 These changes are only necessary when you have set up the host system yourself.
+If you are using Vagrant, [jump to the next section](#application-build-deploy-and-update-flow).

 - - -